scientific-python/specs/spec-0012/index.md

 - `x * y + z` is a compound expression; there are two operators and no explicit subexpressions that can be ignored.

-The acronym PEMDAS commonly refers to "parentheses", "exponential", "multiplication", "division", "addition", and "subtraction".
+The acronym PEMDAS commonly refers to "parentheses", "exponentiation", "multiplication", "division", "addition", and "subtraction".
 Herein, we will consider these operators to be "PEMDAS operators", and we will also include the unary `+`, `-`, and `~` in this category for convenience.
 The order of operations of PEMDAS operators is typically